Vesin: we are all neighbors

 Then you’ll need to copy both include/vesin.h and vesin-single-build.cpp in your project and configure your build system accordingly.

-The TorchScript API does not support single file build, please use one of the CMake options instead.
+Neither the TorchScript API or the CUDA implementation are supported by the single file file build.
+If you need these features, please use one of the CMake options instead.

 You can build and install vesin in some global location (referred to as $PREFIX below), and then use the right compiler flags to give this location to your compiler.
 In this case, compilation of vesin and your code happen separately.